TianleCao/real-time-QRS-detection/README.md

 ## Analysis Criteria
 ![Alt text](/imgs/criteria.png)
 ## Code Structure
-ECG_demo: main function.
+*ECG_demo*: main function.
 It will plot the ECG signal in real time.
-rate_cal: calculate real-time heart rate.
+*rate_cal*: calculate real-time heart rate.
 It has been optimized for time efficiency.
-ECG_diagnosis: abnormality judgement.
+*ECG_diagnosis*: abnormality judgement.
 All the results would be printed in the cammand line.
 ## Example
 The data has already been uploaded.
 Say we use 7.txt for evaluation.
 The results would be as follows:
 ![Alt text](/imgs/result_screenshot.png)